obfasina/Inverse_Problems_GNN/README.md

 Steps to run:

-1) Create environment using:  "conda create --name myenv --file spec_file.txt"
+1) Create environment using:  "conda create --name myenv --file spec_file_adk.txt"
 2) Activate environment using: "conda activate myenv"

 All packages/depencies should be available in the specified envrionment following those two commands.